sohammondal/heroku_demo_django_project/README.md

 ## Setup the Django Project

-Assuming python and pip is installed in your system<br>
+Assuming python and pip are alreay installed in your system<br>

 - `pip install pipenv` Pipenv creates a seperate environment for all our dj projects<br>
 - `mkdir <MY_DJANGO_PROJECT> && cd <MY_DJANGO_PROJECT>`